RascalSoftware/RAT-Docs/source/utilities/livePlot.rst

         with RAT.plotting.LivePlot(block=True):
             problem, result = RAT.run(problem, controls);

-When the snippet above is run, a plot figure willed be opened and the plot will be updated every time a plot event is received.
+When the snippet above is run, a plot figure will be opened and the plot will be updated every time a plot event is received.

 .. _frequencyLivePlot: